Quenched Invariance Principles for the Discrete Fourier Transforms of a Stationary Process: Introduction

 \section{Introduction}

-A recent result by Barrera and Peligrad (\cite{BaPe}, Theorem 1) shows that the quenched Central Limit Theorem holds for the normalized components of the Fourier transforms of a stationary process in $L^2$ orthogonal to the subspace of functions that are measurable with respect to the initial sigma algebra.
-This quenched limit theorem corresponds to previous, annealed limit theorems developed first by Wu in \cite{Wu} and improved later by Peligrad and Wu in \cite{PeWu}, where they gave also an invariance principle not covered by Barrera and Peligrad's result, whose paper does not study the problem of quenched convergence for the sample paths generated by the discrete Fourier transforms.
+A recent result by Barrera and Peligrad (\cite{barpel}, Theorem~1) shows that the quenched central limit theorem holds for the normalized components of the Fourier transforms of a stationary process in $L^{2}$ orthogonal to the subspace of functions that are measurable with respect to the initial sigma algebra.
+This quenched limit theorem corresponds to previous, annealed limit theorems developed first by Wu in \cite{Wu} and improved later by Peligrad and Wu in \cite{PeWu}.

+The paper \cite{PeWu} contains also an invariance principle (\cite{PeWu}, Proposition~2.1) for the Fourier Transforms.
+In \cite{barpel}, on the other side, the problem of quenched convergence for the sample paths generated by the discrete Fourier transforms is not studied, which in particular leaves untouched the problem of extending to the quenched setting the aforementioned invariance principle by Peligrad and Wu.

-In this paper we will in part cover this issue.
-Concretely, we will see that the asymptotic behaviour of the normalized sample paths started at a point can be described for every frequency under the Hannan condition (\ref{hancon}): the quenched limits always exist and their nature is in some sense determined by the set of eigenvalues of the Koopman operator associated to the process (see Theorem \ref{barinvprihancon}).
+In this paper, we will address this problem.
+We will prove an ``averaged frequency'' quenched limit theorem (Theorem~\ref{Barinvpri}) corresponding to the invariance principle by Peligrad and Wu.
+We will also see that the asymptotic behavior of the normalized sample paths started at a point can be described for almost every fixed frequency under a certain ``weak form'' of the Hannan condition (see (\ref{imhancon})) and under a certain ``fixed frequency form'' of the Maxwell and Woodroofe condition (see (\ref{maxwoo})).

+More specifically, we will see that, under the weakened Hannan condition (\ref{imhancon}), martingale approximations are possible for every frequency other than (perhaps) zero, and we will deduce and describe asymptotic distributions for the normalized sample paths at every frequency other than those corresponding to the ``square root'' of the point spectrum of the Koopman operator associated to the process.
+We will also see that the same conclusion holds for a fixed frequency in this set provided that (\ref{maxwoo}) holds, with the additional conclusion that, in this case, the random centering is not needed.
+We will give a sufficient condition, (\ref{equpromaxwooae}), for the fulfillment of (\ref{maxwoo}) at a.e. frequency.